-- An act of comparative advertising, which: - involves incorrect comparisons of the advertised products with products in circulation, that are manufactured by other manufacturers or sold by other sellers; - impairs the business reputation of the person (competitor); or - is passing off the image of another product, on which there is a trade mark that is identical or confusingly similar to the trade mark placed on the product that is subject to certain advertising requirements and restrictions, or passing off the real manufacturer or seller of such product. - An act of unfair competition, which is prohibited under the anti-monopoly legislation.
+- An act of comparative advertising which: - involves incorrect comparisons of the advertised products with products in circulation that are manufactured by other manufacturers or sold by other sellers; - impairs the business reputation of the person (competitor); or

+- is passing off the image of another product, on which there is a trade mark that is identical or confusingly similar to the trade mark placed on the product being advertised, or passing off the real manufacturer or seller of such product. - An act of unfair competition, which is prohibited under the anti-monopoly legislation.